 Once you begin looking for Internet of Things examples, you quickly realize that the Internet of Things is all around us.
 Years ago, people made fun of the idea that your refrigerator might one day be connected to the Internet.
 Today, it’s not funny – it’s well on its way to becoming standard.
 Your smartphone?
 Part of the Internet of Things.
 Your smartwatch?
 Part of the Internet of Things.
 Your FitBit?
 Part of the Internet of Things.
 Your Amazon Echo.
 Part of the Internet of Things, big time – it’s not just an Internet thing, it controls all your Internet things.

 They’re all examples of Internet of Things technology, because the definition of Internet of Things is, quite simply, things that are connected to the Internet.
-As Forbes wrote in 2014, “Anything that can be connected, will be connected,” and in just a few short years, that has not only come true, but made previous predictions look just a tad ridiculous – ridiculous in how conservative they were.
+As Forbes wrote, “Anything that can be connected, will be connected,” and in just a few short years, that has not only come true, but made previous predictions look just a tad ridiculous – ridiculous in how conservative they were.
 Whereas at the turn of the century we were wondering whether people would be too afraid to use their real names online, nearly two decades on, we’re ready to install chips in our heads to control our devices.
 Want Google Translate installed directly in your brain?
 You can’t have it yet, but just wait a few years.

 So what does the rise of the Internet of Things mean for education and the job market?

 FIU is just in the vanguard – majors specializing in the Internet of Things have become more common around the world, and they’re almost certain to take off in the US.
 In the meantime, there are lots of opportunities for majoring in fields related to the Internet of Things, and they’re not all computer programming.
 In fact, the field is rich and diverse, and getting more interesting all the time.